gabrielalaa/Assignment-1/README.md

 | `/subscriber/<subscriber_id>/stats`              | `GET`       | Get the number of newspaper subscriptions and the monthly and annual cost, as well as the number of issues that the subscriber received for each paper. |
 | `/subscriber/<subscriber_id>/missingissues`      | `GET`       | Check if there are any undelivered issues of the subscribed newspapers.                                                                                 |

-### Submission
-Submission of the project must be done through a Github Repository.
-Create your own repository and upload your code to your private repository before the deadline.
-Add [@deepak-dhungana](https://github.com/deepak-dhungana) and [@stklik](https://github.com/stklik) as collaborators to your repository.

-**Submit the URL of your repository via MS Teams.**

-In order to create a new Github account, visit https://github.fhkre.ms and login with your IMC FH Krems account.

 ---
 ## Technical Hints